Neural Variance-aware Dueling Bandits with Deep Representation and Shallow Exploration: ADDITIONAL EXPERIMENTS AND IMPLEMENTATION DETAILS

-\paragraph{Variance-agnostic Variants} As stated in the main manuscript, \cref{theorem:app-main_ucb2} and \cref{theorem:app-main_ts2} indicate that, without variance-awareness, the cumulative average regret of our arm selection strategies is sublinear.
-To validate these theoretical results, we provide variance-agnostic variants of \term. \cref{fig:NV1}--\cref{fig:NV3} compare the cumulative average regrets of the variance-aware (\term) and variance-agnostic variants (NLDB) of \term across different synthetic datasets with nonlinear utility functions.
-First, we observe that the NLDB methods exhibit sublinear cumulative average regret regardless of the arm selection strategy, which is consistent with the theoretical results in \cref{theorem:app-main_ucb2} and \cref{theorem:app-main_ts2}.
-Second, the variance-aware variants generally outperform the variance-agnostic ones in terms of regret.
-However, in some cases, the variance-agnostic variants perform better (see \cref{fig:NV3}(c)).
-This observation is still consistent with the theory, as both variants share the same theoretical upper bound on cumulative average regret, namely $\bigol(d\sqrt{T})$ for the context dimension $\dim$ and the total number of rounds $T$ if the variances are all large.
+We make two primary observations from these comparative experiments.
+First, the variance-agnostic NLDB (Neural Linear Dueling Bandit) methods exhibit sublinear cumulative average regret regardless of the arm selection strategy employed.
+This empirical finding is consistent with our theoretical results presented in \cref{theorem:app-main_ucb2} and \cref{theorem:app-main_ts2}, which suggest that a sublinear rate is attainable even without explicit variance-awareness.
+Second, the variance-aware variants generally outperform the variance-agnostic counterparts (NLDB) in terms of cumulative average regret, highlighting the practical benefit of incorporating variance information into the arm selection strategy.
+However, in some specific instances, the variance-agnostic variants (NLDB) are observed to perform better (see \cref{fig:NV3}(c)).
+This observation is still consistent with the theory, as both the variance-aware (\term) and variance-agnostic (NLDB) variants share the same theoretical upper bound on cumulative average regret, namely $\mathcal{O}(\dim\sqrt{T})$, provided that the variances are sufficiently large.
 Moreover, theoretical guarantees are typically derived under idealized assumptions that may not hold perfectly in practice.
-Thus, slight deviations in empirical performance are to be ineviable.
-These discrepancies do not undermine the validity of the theoretical results but rather highlight the inherent gap between theory and real-world implementation.
+Thus, slight deviations in empirical performance between the two approaches are inevitable. \textbf{Crucially, these discrepancies do not undermine} the validity of the theoretical results but rather highlight the inherent gap between idealized theoretical modeling and real-world implementation.